THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 “Self-awareness is a never-ending journey…It’s a tank that can always be filled up more.” – Lee Eisenstaedt.

-Self-aware leaders know with confidence where they are and how they can seize opportunities to improve and get to where they want to be.
+Self-aware leaders confidently know where they are and how they can seize opportunities to improve and get to where they want to be.

 Leaders who understand their motivations, strengths, values, and aspirations are internally self-aware.
 Understanding how other people see them and their personalities is external self-awareness.

-External self-awareness requires a conscious effort.
-To achieve this level of self-awareness, we must overcome the natural tendencies of our minds to be self-centered.
+External self-awareness requires conscious effort.
+To achieve this level of self-awareness, we must overcome our natural tendency to be self-centered.
 Self-awareness, as essential as it is in the grand scheme of leadership, can be detrimental if we fail to transcend our self-related limitations.

 “If we do not come to understand the error in the way we think, our self-awareness, which is our greatest blessing, is also our downfall.” – Joko Beck.